 Always make sure your content is accurate and up-to-date.
 When your content is incorrect it sends a message to your customers that you don’t care.
 And don’t forget to include your physical store opening and closing hours over the holidays.

 If you have a customer helpline or chat facility that’s only available during certain periods, let people know.
 If you’ll be dealing with all inquiries during a certain window of time, let people know when it is.
 Customers are happier to wait if you manage their expectations.

 Think about how you can enhance your website.
-Here are some vacation marketing ideas:
+Here are some holiday marketing ideas:

-- Offer your customers free shipping (especially for vacations).
+- Offer your customers free shipping (especially for holidays).